shaaza/re-frame-boilerplate/README.md

 #### for global events
 Global events are events which:

-a) change a value that is used across panels in the `app-db`, i.e. not state that is not local to a panel
+* change a value that is used across panels in the `app-db`, i.e. not state that is not local to a panel
-b) or events triggered by the root view.
+* or events triggered by the root view.

 These event-handlers should be registered in the `app.events` namespace.

 #### for local events
 Local events are events which:

-a) change the app-db state local to the panel associated with the event
+* change the app-db state local to the panel associated with the event
-b) or events triggered by a panel's view
+* or events triggered by a panel's view

 Then event-handlers should be registered in the panel's events namespace, e.g. `app.panel1.events`.